Hedge fund Citadel replaces head of crude trading: sources

 Citadel also hired Sameem Lutfi as associate portfolio manager on the crude oil team in August, according to LinkedIn and a source.
 Separately, Citadel earlier this year hired about 20 traders and analysts from fund Cumulus, including founder and Chief Investment Officer, Peter Brewer, sources said.

-Reporting by Devika Krishna Kumar in New York and Ron Bousso in London; Additional reporting by Liz Hampton in Houston; Editing by Andrea Ricci
+Reporting by Devika Krishna Kumar in New York and Ron Bousso in London; Additional reporting by Liz Hampton in Houston; Editing by Andrea Ricci and Nick Zieminski